-A mortgage loan is a loan secured by real property through the use of a document which evidences the existence of the loan and the encumbrance of that realty through the granting of a mortgage which secures the loan.
+A mortgage loan is a loan secured by real property through the use of a document which evidences the existence of the loan and the encumbrance of that reality through the granting of a mortgage which secures the loan.
 However, the word mortgage alone, in everyday usage, is most often used to mean mortgage loan.

 A home buyer or builder can obtain financing (a loan) either to purchase or secure against the property from a financial institution, such as a bank, either directly or indirectly through intermediaries.
 Features of mortgage loans such as the size of the loan, maturity of the loan, interest rate, method of paying off the loan, and other characteristics can vary considerably.

 In many countries, though not all, it is normal for home purchases to be funded by a mortgage loan.
-Few individuals have enough savings or liquid funds to enable them to purchase property outright.
+Few individuals have enough savings or liquid funds to enable them to purchase a property outright.
 In countries where the demand for home ownership is highest, strong domestic markets have developed.

 Mortgage Loan Types